acowley/roshask/README.markdown

 terms of the types of Topics it takes as input and offers as output.

-This package provides libraries for creating new ROS Nodes in Haskell, along with the @roshask@ executable for creating new ROS packages and generating Haskell code from message definition files (see the ROS documentation for information on message types).
+This package provides libraries for creating new ROS Nodes in Haskell, along with the `roshask` executable for creating new ROS packages and generating Haskell code from message definition files (see the ROS documentation for information on message types).